-An extraordinary new exhibition organized by The Morgan Library & Museum, opening September 24, presents an important series of large-scale, black-and-white works as a group for the first time and examines Lichtenstein's less known exploration of the medium of drawing.
-Created during the early and mid-1960s, the fifty-five drawings on view offer a revealing window into the development of Lichtenstein's art, as he began for the first time to appropriate commercial illustrations and comic strips as subject matter and experimented stylistically with simulating commercial techniques of reproduction—the famous Benday dots.
+An extraordinary exhibition organized by the Morgan Library & Museum presents an important series of large-scale, black-and-white works as a group for the first time and examines Lichtenstein's less-known exploration of the medium of drawing.
+The fifty-five drawings on view offer a revealing window into the development of Lichtenstein's art.
+They were created during the early- and mid-1960s when he began for the first time to appropriate commercial illustrations and comic strips as subject matter and experimented stylistically with simulating commercial techniques of reproduction—the famous Benday dots.
 The work represents an essential and original contribution to Pop Art as well as to the history of drawing.

 ROY LICHTENSTEIN IN THE EARLY 1960S

 The year 1961 was a momentous period of transformation for Roy Lichtenstein.
-Thirty-eight years old and regularly exhibiting in New York since 1951, he was by many measures already a midcareer artist, working primarily in painting in Cubist and Abstract Expressionist styles.
+Thirty-eight years old and regularly exhibiting in New York since 1951, he was by many measures already a mid-career artist working primarily in painting in Cubist and Abstract Expressionist styles.
 But in 1961 his art made a radical departure from these precedents.
 Influenced by the happenings staged by Allan Kaprow, George Segal, Claes Oldenburg, and others, which incorporated everyday objects and popular culture, Lichtenstein turned to an entirely new imagery culled from the contemporary world of advertisements and comic books and adopted the graphic techniques of commercial illustration.
-The exhibition demonstrates how the act of drawing took on a central role in his practice at this stage, both as a favored medium in its own right, as well as a powerful means of translating and transforming his sources of pop iconography.
+The exhibition demonstrates how the act of drawing took on a central role in his practice at this stage, both as a favored medium in its own right and as a powerful means of translating and transforming his sources of pop iconography.

 The exhibition provides a rare opportunity to study Lichtenstein's black-and-white drawings as a group, to explore their technique and subject matter, to draw attention to Lichtenstein's revolutionizing contribution to the history of drawing, and to bring to light the critical insights these drawings offer into the artist's larger body of work.

 The drawings constitute an original body of work independent from Lichtenstein's paintings.
 Although he produced many black-and-white paintings during the 1960s, the drawings were in fact conceived independently and cannot be interpreted as studies for the works on canvas.
-Lichtenstein's motivations in creating these works—which did not have the commercial value of paintings—remain enigmatic, though the exhibition provides some background.
+Though the exhibition provides some background, Lichtenstein's motivations in creating these works—which did not have the commercial value of paintings—remain enigmatic.
 Moreover, these drawings differ significantly from Lichtenstein's main body of works on paper.
 They do not belong to the category of preparatory studies and also stand apart from the drawings of other major pop artists, notably Claes Oldenburg, Andy Warhol, and Jim Dine, whose treatment of pop subjects cultivated an old-master look that is absent from Lichtenstein's black-and-white drawings.

 This technique became inseparable from the meaning of the finished work, producing, in the words of critic Lawrence Alloway, "an original artwork pretending to be a copy."
 By imitating mechanical modes of reproduction, Lichtenstein presented a critical challenge to prevailing notions of artistic originality and authorship, paradoxically achieving an unmistakable hallmark of style in the process.

-The exhibition also explores the sources—comic strips, advertisements, magazines, and mail-order catalogues—of Lichtenstein's subjects.
+The exhibition also explores the sources—comic strips, advertisements, magazines, and mail-order catalogs—of Lichtenstein's subjects.
 In addition to the drawings themselves, related sketches are on display as well as clippings from newspapers, magazines, telephone books, and other sources from which Lichtenstein drew inspiration for the works in the exhibition.
-The show underscores the two themes that came to dominate the drawings—household objects and comic-book scenes of war and romance—and illustrates how Lichtenstein endowed them with a heightened psychological resonance and formal intensity, raising them to the level of high art.
+The show underscores the two themes that came to dominate the drawings, household objects and comic-book scenes of war and romance, and illustrates how Lichtenstein endowed them with a heightened psychological resonance and formal intensity, raising them to the level of high art.

 The exhibition is organized by Isabelle Dervaux, curator of Modern and Contemporary Drawings at the Morgan.
 After it closes in New York, it will travel to The Albertina in Vienna, Austria (January 27 through May 15, 2011).